-I personally like to pair it with ylang ylang for a fresh, exotic fragrance.
+Personally, I like to pair it with ylang ylang EO for a fresh, exotic fragrance.
 However, it also combines nicely with citrus, florals, and earthy-smelling oils.

 As an added bonus, not only will your natural perfume smell delightful, but it can also help keep you calm throughout the day!
 Here's a great guide to get you started on creating your own unique perfume.

 Use it in: Lavender Perfume Roll-On

 —2 drops ylang ylang essential oil